HasaniStudios/tic-tac-toe-game/README.md

 **Retrospective:**

-This is my first true project working with socket programming and honestly was more fun than I expected.
-At the beginning of the project I expected to be a monumental task.
+This is my first true project working with socket programming and honestly it was more enjoyable than I expected.
+At the beginning of the project I expected it to be a monumental task.
 It honestly was pretty straight foward and I didn't run into many detremental bugs when programming.
 When originally programming the project I did not account for a user interface like PyQt or Tkinter to be blocking.
 Both PyQt and Tkinter, the user interfaces I have the most experince with, both have their own control loops.
-This means after I wrote my own control loop if I were to convert it to have a proper user interface I'd need to convert my fully functional control loop to a user interface control loop.
+This means after I wrote my own control loop, if I were to convert it to have a proper user interface I'd need to convert my fully functional command-line control loop to a user interface control loop.
 With an already functional program that thought of changing all my code was pretty daunting.

+However, as previously stated implememnting the control loop of my game worked very well.
+By figuring out what data needed to be transported to each client and therefore sent to the server it was easy to implemement a different function for each type of recieved message and each type of message to send.

 **Additional resources:**
 * [https://docs.python.org/3/]